Alcovasaurus: Classification

 Galton and Carpenter considered Alcovasaurus a member of the Stegosauridae, not more closely related to Kentrosaurus than to Stegosaurus.
-However, a 2017 phylogeny of stegosaurids by Thomas Raven and Susannah Maidment found that Alcovasaurus lacked the fusion between the trochanters of the femur seen in adult eurypodans (stegosaurians and ankylosaurians), which means that it cannot be confidently placed as a stegosaur.
-However, this may be due to the fact that the specimen is immature, which is impossible to verify since the holotype has been lost.
-In 2019, Costa and Mateus re-interpreted A. longispinus in the context of newly recognized specimens of Miragaia found in Portugal.
-These remains allowed them to recognize A. longispinus as a close relative of Miragaia, within the stegosaurid clade Dacentrurinae.
-Because Alcovasaurus shared most of its traits with either Dacentrurus or Miragaia, Costa and Mateus concluded that it would "by definition" belong to one of them; they chose Miragaia to which it was most similar.
+A 2017 phylogeny of stegosaurids by Thomas Raven and Susannah Maidment found that Alcovasaurus lacked the fusion between the trochanters of the femur seen in adult eurypodans (stegosaurians and ankylosaurians), precluding a confident placement as a stegosaur.
+However, this may be due to the specimen's immaturity, which is impossible to verify since the holotype has been lost.
+In 2019, Costa and Mateus reinterpreted Alcovasaurus in the context of newly recognized specimens of Miragaia found in Portugal.
+These remains allowed them to recognize Alcovasaurus as a close relative of Miragaia, within the stegosaurid clade Dacentrurinae.
+Because Alcovasaurus shared most of its traits with either Dacentrurus or Miragaia, Costa and Mateus concluded that it would by definition belong to one of them; they chose Miragaia to which it was most similar.
 It remained a separate species though, for which they coined the newly combined name Miragaia longispinus.
+This combination has not been followed by later research.

+A 2025 publication by Sánchez-Fenollosa & Cobos included Alcovasaurus in a phylogenetic analysis and recovered it as the earliest-diverging dacentrurine within the Stegosauridae.
+These results are displayed in the cladogram below: